Getting a graduate job in hospitality: suitable work experience

 A number of hospitality courses include a year or a series of semesters in industry – universities should have contacts in place to help you find suitable employers for this period.
 The advantage of this is that your placements are typically aligned to your degree in some way; it is likely that you’ll be exposed to a number of different areas of the business, which will serve to enhance your understanding of how the wider business operates.

 This sort of experience may also allow you to start slightly higher up the career ladder than your peers.
-Fabienne explains that 'Internships are important both in terms of increasing employability as well as creating future industry leaders.
+Fabienne explains, 'Internships are important both in terms of increasing employability as well as creating future industry leaders.
 They can fast track entry level employees in the right direction and have a proven success rate as a route to entry.'

 Hospitality work experience if you haven’t done a hospitality degree